Getting your Trinity Audio player ready...

 And I had magic—real magic—thanks to Rules of the Black Arts for Advanced Users.

-I led Hellie to the nearest bench and sat.
+Feeling carefree, Hellie and I walked to the nearest bench and sat down.

 Well, I sat, and Hellie jumped up next to me and squatted.
 I just let it go.